Take a Picture of the Moon (Digital or Not)

 Using legacy lenses on digital SLRs

 If your digital camera accepts legacy lenses (i.e., ones originally designed for film SLRs), these can be put to a very good use.
 Because the digital sensor is smaller than a film frame, the equivalent focal length (EFL) will be greater than the actual one.
-This is especially significant for the Olympus Four Thirds SLRs (the E-Series) where the equivalence ratio is 2x.
+This is especially significant for the Olympus Four Thirds SLRs (the E-System) where the equivalence ratio is 2× for most other models the multiplier is 1.5× or 1.6×.

 Here is a most impressive example, taken by Morten Øen from Norway with use of the Olympus E-300 digital SLR, equipped with a classic 800 mm, F/8 Konica Hexanon lens: hand-made, 2-element construction (quite rare!).